MarkCLewis/SwiftVis2/README.md

 }
 ```

-Currently scatter plots are the only plotting style that is implemented.
+Currently scatter plots and bar charts are the only plotting styles that are implemented.
+I'm building up (some examples)[examples/examples.md]
+that can help you see how to do things.